ken2190/freqstart/README.md

 ### Prerequisites

-`WARNING`: Freqstart automatically installs packages and server configurations tailored to freqtrade's needs.
+`WARNING:` Freqstart automatically installs packages and server configurations tailored to freqtrade's needs.
 It is recommended to set it up in a new and clean environment!

 ### Installation